istio/istio.io/content/en/docs/ops/ambient/helm-installation/index.md

 $ helm repo update
 {{< /text >}}

-_See [helm repo](https://helm.sh/docs/helm/helm_repo/) for command documentation._
+*See [helm repo](https://helm.sh/docs/helm/helm_repo/) for command documentation.*

 ## Installing the Components

 ### Installing Base Component

 The **Base** chart contains the basic CustomResourceDefinitions (CRDs) and cluster roles required to set up Istio.
-This should be installed piror to any other Istio component.
+This should be installed prior to any other Istio component.

 {{< text bash >}}
 $ helm install istio-base istio/base